ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - in younger patients with significant PFO and no other plausible cause of stroke, consider PFO occlusion

-- in older patients, rigorously and repeatedly search for cardioembolic etiology (especially paroxysmal AFib), which would be an indication for anticoagulant therapy
+- in older patients, search rigorously and repeatedly for cardioembolic etiology (especially paroxysmal AFib) that would be an indication for anticoagulant therapy

 - in a study monitoring ESUS patients for up to 3 years, the detection of paroxysmal AFib was as high as 41.4%!
 [Kitsiou, 2021]

-- vascular risk factor management and lifestyle modifications
+- vascular risk factor management + lifestyle modifications

 ESUS and anticoagulation